allen44/riiid-test-answer-prediction/README.md

 ## 3. Data Cleaning

-As Riiid! and Kaggle have a vested intesrest cultivating state-of-the-art models from the competitors with maximium reproducibility, clean data is the baseline expectation.
+As Riiid! and Kaggle have a vested interest in cultivating state-of-the-art models from the competitors with maximium reproducibility, clean data is the baseline expectation.
 During data import, I found this to be the case.
 Other than memory size contraints, I was able to easily import from either the csv files or the Kaggle CLI.

 ## 4. EDA